Readings for Sociology 20033

 Many claim that transgender women athletes have unfair advantages.
 Others dispute these claims.
 Why?

 Ashley Crossman briefly summarizes Erving Goffman's theory of Stigma.
-Jason Orne applies the perspective to gays in Queers in the Line of Fire (pp. 229-234 are required, rest is highly recommended.)
+Jason Orne applies the perspective to gays in Queers in the Line of Fire (pp. 229-234 are required; You can read the entire article here if you wish.)
 A Notre Dame Student discusses The Complications of Coming Out.

 He is one of the most famous Republican lawyers in the country.
 He represented George Bush in Bush vs Gore 2000 and then served as Bush's Solicitor General.
 His wife died in 9/11.
 And today, Theodore Olson makes the conservative case for gay marriage.
-The Heritage Foundation makes its case against gay marriage (read the abstract and the key points on the first page; rest is recommended.).
+The Heritage Foundation makes its case against gay marriage (read the abstract and the key points on the first page; You can read the entire piece here if you want..).
 Long time lesbian partners Martha Ackelsberg and Judith Plaskow explain why we're not getting married.

 "Same-sex marriage advocacy has accomplished an amazing feat - it has made being anti-homophobic synonymous with being pro-marriage.
 It has drowned out centuries of critical thinking and activism against the racialized, colonial, and patriarchal processes of state regulation of family and gender through marriage."
 For a really radical left-wing attack against gay marriage, take a look at Spade and Willse's Marriage Will Never Set us Free.